YOU'RE A GOOD MAN, CHARLIE BROWN (Revised)

 WHAT IS THE COST INVOLVED WITH MAIN STAGE?

-There is a $600 production fee that covers all the rehearsals from January to May.
-It also covers all the costumes and accessories your child will wear.
+There is a $670 production fee that covers all the rehearsals from January to May.
+It also covers all the costumes and accessories your child will wear; the show t-shirt and an opportunity to win $500 dollars.
 As a non-profit organization these funds help us launch the production.

 WILL I DEFINITELY GET A PART IN THE PRODUCTION?